 - JNU agitation: Delhi Court sends Kanhaiya Kumar back to police custody

-- Umar Khalid, Anirban Bhattacharya sent to 3-day remand
+- JNU row: Umar, Anirban sent to three-day remand

 Earlier, the Delhi High Court had ordered that “confidentiality” be maintained during the remand proceedings of Umar and Anirban, besides Kumar, while directing the police to ensure that no one “suffers even a scratch” and there is no ruckus this time.